eNMS-automation/eNMS/docs/source/base/installation.md

     export UNSEAL_VAULT_KEY2=key2
     etc

+### Plugin Installation

+Any initial eNMS Plugins - like the sample eNMS CLI Plugin - can also be installed here.
+See [Plugins](/advanced/customization/#example-plugins) for more details.

 ## Environment variables
 Environment variables for all sensitive data (passwords, tokens, keys) are exported from Unix and include: